Qile0317/KmerGMA.jl/docs/src/findGenes.md

 ```

 !!! note
-    The documentation is unfinished and likely quite unclear.
+    The documentation is unfinished and may be somewhat unclear.
 For more details on how the algorithm functions, some pre-print of the homology searching approach will be uploaded soon.